apache/activemq-artemis/docs/user-manual/en/rest.md

 Unless your queue or topic has a high rate of message flowing though it, if you use the pull protocol, you're going to be receiving a lot of 503 responses as you continuously pull the server for new messages.
-To alleviate this problem, the ActiveMQ REST interface provides the `Accept-Wait` header.
+To alleviate this problem, the Apache ActiveMQ REST interface provides the `Accept-Wait` header.
 This is a generic HTTP request header that is a hint to the server for how long the client is willing to wait for a response from the server.
 The value of this header is the time in